 2) Video conferencing features

-Workplaces are embracing remote work now more than ever.
-This means companies seek out hosted phone system providers that offer video conferencing as part of their package.
+More workplaces are embracing remote work than ever.
+This means companies seek out hosted phone system providers that offer video conferencing as part of their packages.

-Your virtual PBX can double as a conferencing tool for your team.
-No more add-ons for video conferencing like Google Meet, Skype, or Zoom!
-Just make sure to double-check this feature is included in your chosen package.
+Your virtual PBX can also serve as a conferencing tool for your team.
+There are no more add-ons for video conferencing like Google Meet, Skype, or Zoom!
+Just make sure to double-check that this feature is included in your chosen package.

 3) Security and reliability